Exploring search space trees using an adapted version of Monte Carlo tree search for combinatorial optimization problems: Computational results

 \subsubsection{Data generation}

-\blue{The set of problem instances that we will use to answer these questions consists of two separate datasets (A and B).
+The set of problem instances that we will use to answer these questions consists of two separate datasets (A and B).
 Dataset A was proposed by Lee and Chen \cite{Lee:2010} and later also used by Santini et al. \cite{Santini:2014}.
 Most of these problem instances represent a realistic situation with respect to the number of quay cranes and bays.
-To give the reader an idea of realistic numbers, we refer to Santini et al. \cite{Santini:2014} who report that there were 23 bays in one of the largest container vessels in 2014 and Ng et al. \cite{Ng:2006} who report that two to seven quay cranes are deployed for a ship in a typical terminal.
-Apart from these realistic instances, this set also consists of a few problem instances for which the number of quay cranes and bays are unrealistically large.
+To give the reader an idea of realistic numbers, we refer to Santini et al. \cite{Santini:2014} who report that there were 23 bays in one of the largest container vessels in 2,014 and Ng et al. \cite{Ng:2006} who report that two to seven quay cranes are deployed for a ship in a typical terminal.
+Apart from these realistic instances, this set also consists of a few problem instances for which the number of quay cranes and bays \blue{is} unrealistically large.
 The number of bays in problem instances from dataset A is between 16 and 100, while the number of quay cranes is between 4 and 10.
-The processing times of the bays are uniformly distributed between 30 and 100, leading to sums of processing times between 2893 and 16519.}
+The processing times of the bays are uniformly distributed between 30 and 100, leading to sums of processing times between 2,893 and 16,519.

-\blue{Dataset B was generated by us in the same way as described before, but consists of much bigger problem instances that represent unrealistic situations.
+Dataset B was generated by us in the same way as described in the previous paragraph, but consists of much bigger problem instances that represent unrealistic situations.
 The purpose of these unrealistically large problem instances is to demonstrate that heuristic algorithms are still able to produce good results in a reasonable time.
-The number of bays in these instances is between 200 and 3000, the number of quay cranes is between 4 and 10 and the sums of the processing times are between 33532 and 495726.
-Both datasets will be shown in more detail later in Table \ref{computationalResultsComparison} and Table \ref{computationalResultsComparison2}.}
+The number of bays in these instances is between 200 and 3,000, the number of quay cranes is between 4 and 10 and the sums of the processing times are between 33,532 and 495,726.